GeremiaPompei/provinciApp/README.md

 essere effettuato con la connessione internet e cosa no.

 #### Online
-La struttura online si presenta divisa in 3 macrocategorie:
+La struttura online si presenta divisa in 3 partizioni:
 - <a href="#esplora">***Esplora***</a>
 - <a href="#comuni">***Comuni***</a>
 - <a href="#categorie">***Categorie***</a>